eliwss0/smart-parents/README.md

-Android app companion to Children at Risk's smartparents.org
+Android app companion to Children at Risk's smartparents.org website

 Additional resources used from: https://material.io/